Winston School of Education and Social Policy

 In the field of education, our master’s degrees and graduate certificates include:

 Graduates of our master’s degree and certificate programs have an outstanding record of professional achievement, with near-perfect success rates in licensing exams and job placement.
-These outcomes reflect not only the high quality of Merrimack’s programs, but also the excellent job market within Massachusetts in K-12 education, higher education, nonprofits, criminal justice and criminology.
+These outcomes reflect not only the high quality of Merrimack’s programs, but also the excellent job market within Massachusetts in K-12 education, higher education, nonprofits, social service and criminal justice and criminology.

 Scholarships and Fellowships